This post contains affiliate links. Read my disclosure policy here.

 - Sauté mushrooms over medium-high heat until softened and slightly browned.

 - Reduce heat and sauté onions, carrots, and garlic for 2-3 minutes.

 - Add tomato paste and cook for 30 seconds (make sure it's touching the surface of the pan).
 Then add tamari and herbs and cook until fragrant.

 - Turn up the heat and pour in the red wine and cook until reduced.
-Turn heat back to down.
+Turn the heat back to down.

 - Add walnuts, broth, and cornstarch mixture.
 Bring to a simmer and cook until thickened.
 Stir in peas, add salt, and pepper to taste.
 Remove from heat.